dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

        - <a href="">When can self-signed certificates be used without losing security?</a>

-2. <a href="">Fundemantals</a>
+<a href="">3.
+Fundemantals</a>

     - if appropriate put here what you already did

-3. <a href="">Approach and Goal</a>
+<a href="">4.
+Approach and Goal</a>

     - to gain insights in the described functionalities, first some research questions shall be conducted. the goal is to answer them in the course of the project

-4. <a href="">Research Questions</a>
+<a href="">5.
+Research Questions</a>

-  - 4.1 Basic properties of underlying implementations
+  - 5.1 Basic properties of underlying implementations

-     * a) What are the princcipal differences between Traefik, HaProxy and Nginx?
+     - a) What are the princcipal differences between Traefik, HaProxy and Nginx?

-     * b) Which scenarios fit best for the aforementioned alternatives and what are their operational differences?
+     - b) Which scenarios fit best for the aforementioned alternatives and what are their operational differences?

- - 4.2 Certificate analysis
+ - 5.2 Certificate analysis

-     * a) compare methods of generating them
+     - a) compare methods of generating them

-     * b) show ways of distributing them and providing them to the ingress and ingress controller
+     - b) show ways of distributing them and providing them to the ingress and ingress controller

-     * c) can wildcard certficiates be beneficial during operations
+     - c) can wildcard certficiates be beneficial during operations

-     * d) how does the complexity of using self-signed certificates compare to the automatic generation of certficiates in kubernetes Ingress controllers.
+     - d) how does the complexity of using self-signed certificates compare to the automatic generation of certficiates in kubernetes Ingress controllers.
 When can self-signed certificates be used without losing security?

-     * e) How is the rotation of expiring certificates realized in Ingress and the Ingress controllers?
+     - e) How is the rotation of expiring certificates realized in Ingress and the Ingress controllers?

-  - 4.3 Analysing how all the used certificates could be rotated automatically on startup before they expire and possible ways to recover from expired certificates.
+  - 5.3 Analysing how all the used certificates could be rotated automatically on startup before they expire and possible ways to recover from expired certificates.

-5. <a href="">Methodology</a>
+<a href="">6.
+Methodology</a>

     in methodology wiki page:
     To answer the conducted research questions we do...: